ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CN/connectivity_guide.rst

 Line Management Sub-Applications
 --------------------------------

 This sub-application facilitates the definition of X25 and Reverse X25 lines, APPC connections, and TCP/IP lines.
 When the sub-application is started, it first displays a summary of existing definitions in alphanumeric order.
-The Line Management sub-application is invoked by pressing [PF1] in the Configuration Menu, by pressing [PF14] in the Sub-Application Menu, or via the Multi-Session Menu using a transaction which calls module VIR0046.
+The Line Management sub-application is invoked by pressing [PF1] in the Configuration Menu.
 This sub- application allows the management of all the line parameters under VIRTEL control.

 Security
 ^^^^^^^^